abdelmoniemh/2SI4-Data-Structures-Algorithms-and-Discrete-Mathematics/README.md

-All of the code in this repository was written by Abdelmoniem Hassan for COMPENG 2SI4 during the Winter 2021 semester.
+All of the code in this repository except the test suites were written by Abdelmoniem Hassan for COMPENG 2SI4 during the Winter 2021 semester.

 •	Lab 1/2 is an implementation of the BigInteger Java library.